grahampullan/extract-tiles/README.md

 - **Pan**: Middle mouse drag
 - **dat.GUI panel**:
   - **Extract / Time**: Switch between datasets and time indices
-  - **SSE Refine**: Set the maximum screen-space error before refinement (0.1-50 px; default 6 px).
+  - **SSE Refine**: Set the maximum screen-space error before refinement (0.1-120 px; default 18 px).
 The coarsen threshold automatically tracks at half this value for hysteresis.
   - **Wireframe**: Toggle mesh rendering between solid and wireframe
-  - **Bounding Boxes**: Overlay each tile's world-space bounding box while keeping the surface visible
+  - **Bounding Boxes**: Overlay each tile's world-space bounding box while keeping the surface visible (default: on)
   - **Tile Colours**: Replace surface shading with a unique colour per tile to visualise current LOD coverage
-  - **Simple Shading**: Swap to a lambert material (optionally using vertex colours) for a softer lit appearance; combines the viewer’s ambient fill with a directional light mounted to the camera so highlights track your orbit
+  - **Simple Shading**: Swap to a lambert material (optionally using vertex colours) for a softer lit appearance; combines the viewer’s ambient fill with a directional light mounted to the camera so highlights track your orbit (default: on)

 ## Performance Tuning